ibr-ds/SGXoMeter/README.md

 ### **Features & Configurations**
 ---------------------------------
 The benchmarking tool is implemented in a modular way.
 Such that, each each test is a module that can be added or removed if desired.
-In order to do so, there exists two header files "GobalMacros.h" & "TestMacros.h", through which you can configure the whole tool to only compile&prepare the desired modules(tests).
+In order to do so, there exists multiple cmake files, through which you can configure the whole tool to only compile&prepare the desired modules(tests).

-##### *GlobalMacros*
+##### *GlobalVariables.cmake*
 Here you can configure the runtime options of the tool.
-For example: compile with debug outputs, enable the desired features or set some global variables(number of benchmark iterations) etc...
+For example: compile with debug outputs, enable the desired features or set some global variables(number of benchmark iterations, warmup/runtime phase) etc...

-##### *TestMacros*
+##### *TestVariables.cmake*
-Here you can choose the wanted applications to benchmark and set the possible runntime flags for some of them.
+Here you can choose the wanted applications/modules to benchmark and set the possible runtime flags for some of them.
-It also offers the opportunity for third developer parties to benchmark their applications/function payloads inside enclaves by offering an "interface"-like function ("customtest.c") that can be implemented as desired(as long as SGX driver/SDK supports the used libraries/operations).
+It also offers the opportunity for third developer parties to benchmark their applications/function payloads inside enclaves by offering an "interface"-like function ("customtest.c") that can be implemented as desired(as long as SGX driver/SDK support the used libraries/operations).

 ### **Available Benchmark Applications**
 -----------------------------------------
 Currently there are couple modules(tests) available:

 1. RSA key generation
+2. Custom RSA key generation
+3. RSA Crypto tests (encryption and decryption of messages)
+4. RSA Signing tests
+5. Custom SHA256 test
-2. Elliptic curve key generation
+6. Elliptic curve key generation
-3. RSA tests.
+7. RSA tests.
 This includes: generating different public/private keys and encrypting and decrypting a plain text
-4. Elliptic curve tests similar to the RSA tests
+8. Elliptic curve tests similar to the RSA tests
-5. Elliptic curve with diffie hellman method tests
+9. Elliptic curve with diffie hellman method tests
-6. Elliptic curve with digital signature algorithm(DSA) tests
+10. Elliptic curve with digital signature algorithm(DSA) tests
-7. Diffie Hellman tests
+11. Diffie Hellman tests
-8. SHA 256 & SHA 1 tests
+12. SHA 256 & SHA 1 tests
-9. Multi threaded tests with crypto rw locks
-10. SGX-Port version of "seeq" library fpr DNA pattern search
+13. SGX-Port version of "seeq" library fpr DNA pattern search
-11. Custom test.
+14. Custom test.
 Which can be implemented by third dev parties for their own benchmarking reasons